What Are the Major Differences Between Commercial and Government Purchasing?

-(6) Costco does not accept either VISA or MasterCard credit cards (debit cards for both can be used, however).
-Their primary credit card of choice is American Express.
+(6) For several years, Costco did not accept either VISA or MasterCard credit cards (debit cards for both could be used).
+Their primary credit card of choice during this time was American Express.
+Starting in 2016, they changed their "preferred" credit card to VISA.
 (An interesting story waiting to be told?)

 (7) Sam's Club is one visible example of a company that has made a practice of accepting only MasterCard credit cards while still taking VISA debit cards.
 I'm sure there is another interesting story behind that particular practice.